k2view-academy/K2View-Academy/articles/39_fabric_catalog/connectors/01_cataloging_of_files.md

 Fabric Catalog is a tool designed to organize all data assets within a company's data landscape.
 It facilitates metadata discovery, classification, the indication of PII, and the calculation of various data quality metrics for each source.

 Sometimes the company's data assets are stored in files rather than in a data base, due to some business needs.
 For example, files containing sensitive data arrive periodically to a predefined filesystem interface.
-Before these files are utilized for various business purposes, it is essential to identify and mask any sensitive data they contain.
+Before these files are utilized for the business purposes, it is essential to identify and mask any sensitive data they contain.

 Starting V8.3 Fabric enables building a Catalog based on files.
 Discovery can be performed using:

 * Schema definition, such as JSON schema or AVRO schema files.
 * Sample files containing data.

 The Crawler framework used for file cataloging employs a generic mechanism that is independent of specific file types.
-It expects input in a predefined format, achieved through the invocation of three Broadway flows.
-These flows serve to provide mapping and transformation rules, converting the specific file format (their schema definition and/or the sample files) to the Catalog’s standard architecture: data platform, schema(s), dataset(s), etc.
+It expects to get an input in a predefined format, achieved through the invocation of the Broadway flows.
+These flows provide mapping and transformation rules, converting the specific file format (their schema definition and/or the sample files) to the Catalog’s standard structure: data platform, schema(s), dataset(s), etc.

+Once the Catalog structure is built, all regular steps are performed, such as parsing of complex structures, classification & PII indication, etc.

 Further  in this article, you can learn in more details about: